Request a Note: How the Request Function Shapes X's Community Notes System: Background and Related Work

 \subsection{Misinformation Identification and Fact-Checking}

-To identify misinformation, traditional human-driven fact-checking often replies on professional experts and third-party organizations.
+To identify misinformation, traditional human-driven fact-checking often relies on professional experts and third-party organizations.
 However, the scarcity of expert fact-checkers, coupled with the relentless pace of online content, hampers the timely and scalable implementation of professional fact-checking~\cite{chuai2024roll,augenstein2025community}.
 Furthermore, despite its depth and rigor, professional fact-checking has faced criticism, as experts are sometimes perceived as biased in selecting which claims to review---raising concerns about agenda-setting and potentially eroding public trust in their assessments~\cite{chuai2025political,lee2023fact}.
-To address the limitations of professional fact-checking, crowdsourced (or community-based) fact-checking approaches have been proposed, leveraging the wisdom of crowds to achieve broader and faster coverage of online content~\cite{allen2021scaling}.
-Although individual assessments may be subject to bias and noise~\cite{allen2022birds}, aggregated judgments---even from relatively small crowds---have been shown to be reliable and comparable in accuracy to expert evaluations~\cite{bhuiyan2020investigating,epstein2020will,pennycook2019fighting,saeed2022crowdsourced}.
-Moreover, crowdsourced assessments have the potential to mitigate public trust issues associated with expert fact-checks~\cite{allen2021scaling,zhang2024profiling,drolsbach2024community}.
+To address the limitations of professional fact-checking, crowdsourced (or community-based) fact-checking approaches have been proposed, leveraging the wisdom of crowds to achieve broader and faster coverage of online content~\cite{allen2021scaling,godel2021moderating}.
+Early explorations of crowdsourced verification demonstrate that journalists and online volunteer communities can collaboratively assess information accuracy and provide real-time event coverage during emergencies~\cite{dailey2014journalists}.
+Furthermore, hybrid crowdsourcing processes that involve both local and remote participants help enhance the completeness of information~\cite{agapie2015crowdsourcing}.
+Although individual assessments may be subject to bias and noise~\cite{allen2022birds}, aggregated judgments---even from relatively small crowds---have been shown to be reliable and comparable in accuracy to expert evaluations~\cite{bhuiyan2020investigating,epstein2020will,pennycook2019fighting,saeed2022crowdsourced,allen2021scaling}.
+Moreover, crowdsourced assessments have the potential to mitigate public trust issues associated with expert fact-checks~\cite{zhang2024profiling,drolsbach2024community,chuai2025political}.
+Together, these studies provide important foundations for the development of community-based fact-checking systems.

 Meanwhile, automatic fact-checking powered by machine learning models continues to develop, offering increasingly sophisticated tools for identifying misinformation.
 Traditional detection models are typically trained on surface-level content or contextual features such as linguistic patterns, semantic similarity, propagation structures, or user metadata~\cite{chen2024combating,chuai2024roll}.
 Although these approaches have proven useful in identifying repeated misinformation or content with distinctive stylistic markers, particularly in constrained domains or benchmark datasets, they often struggle with more subtle, novel, or context-dependent cases.
 In particular, such models lack the ability to reason over evidence, integrate external knowledge sources, or adapt quickly to evolving narratives.
 As a result, their performance in real-world fact-checking scenarios often falls short, especially when confronted with emerging claims that deviate from the data on which they were trained~\cite{glockner2022missing}.